 - Done by experts who fully understand the intricacies and dynamics of M&A environment

-- Internal resources can be better utilized for the planning of necessary transactions after the deal has gone through.
+- Utilize internal resources better for the planning of necessary transactions after the deal is lock.

 Information required for evaluation